schandra8iri/IPL-corejava-app/README.md

 - create a method in franchise to return the object for given text

+### TODO - Impliment multithreading

+- Create new calls to impliment thread
+- copy the code to read data
+- call the thread seperatly from main class

 ### TODO - Create a loops and block

 ### TODO - Create a loops and block